Alan Cork: Swansea City

 In October 1997, he moved on to Swansea City as assistant manager to Micky Adams.
 Adams stepped down within two weeks of taking over, and Cork took over for the rest of the season without achieving much success.
 However a number of key players brought to the club by Cork during that period would form the spine of the Swansea side that won the Division Three title under John Hollins in 2000.

 Chesham United

 Cork was appointed player-manager of non-league Chesham United in 1998 where he remained for nearly two years before accepting the role of assistant manager at Cardiff City in the summer of 2000.

 Cardiff City

 Cork returned to league management in October 2000 with Cardiff City, and guided them to promotion as Division Three runners-up seven months later.
-Despite this, Cork was never very popular with the supporters, and he was fired the following season in February 2002, after a run of results that left Cardiff very much adrift of the Division Two automatic promotion places.
+Despite this, Cork was never very popular with the supporters, and he was fired the following season in February 2002, after a run of results that left Cardiff somewhat adrift of the Division Two automatic promotion places.
 This was despite him leading Cardiff to a famous FA Cup third round win over then Premiership leaders Leeds United some six weeks earlier.